 Another Black Friday has come and gone, but if you are already feeling behind, don’t get discouraged.
-It isn’t too late to put some lucrative marketing tactics into play if you get to work.
+It isn’t too late to put some lucrative ecommerce website marketing tactics into play if you get to work.

 Online shopping continues to increase year over year.
 According to projections from Forbes, online sales for the holidays this year are expected to reach $94.71 billion.
 This equates to over 10% of the projected holiday retail dollars spent for the first time in history.
 Small, niche e-commerce retailers stand to make a significant difference to their bottom line if they do a good job of reaching their new and existing customers.